hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 * We specify the output __led__ to be a bus of 8 wires, with the most significant bit being 7 and the least significant bit being 0.
-* __assign__ : We assign value to our output bus __led__ using the assign statement.  __Note__ assignments are outside of intial or always blocks.
+* __assign__ : We assign value to our output bus __led__ using the assign statement.  __Note__ assignments are outside of initial or always blocks.

 In this example the module button_led is going to be our top level module.
 So the __button0__, __button1__, and __led[7:0]__ ports need to be assigned to